-The Texas legislature recently passed a law banning texting while driving.
-With Governor Abbott’s signature, this makes Texas the 47th state to ban texting while driving in 2017.
-The law is intended to help prevent distracted driving and save lives on the road.
-But does that law go far enough to protect Texans?
-Here’s what you need to know about the new distracted driving law, and how it may not be enough to keep your family safe.
+Although a little late to the party, Texas became the 47th state to ban texting while driving in 2017.
+The law is intended to help prevent distracted driving and save lives on the road, but does that law go far enough to protect Texans?
+Here’s what you need to know about our distracted driving law and how it may not be enough to keep your family safe.

 Texas Distracted Driving Laws

-However, the passage of this law comes with a twist: it also blocks local legislation that impacts texting while driving.
-It does not block other, non-texting restrictions on wireless devices imposed by localities, but the legislature is also considering passing a measure that would do just that.
+However, the passage of this law came with a twist: it also blocks local legislation that impacts texting while driving.
+It does not block other non-texting restrictions on wireless devices imposed by localities, but the legislature is also considering passing a measure that would do just that.

-Another key factor in the new restriction is that it does not entirely ban using electronic devices while driving.
-Using a phone’s navigation system, playing music, or using the phone for other activities is still not prohibited.
+Another key factor in the restriction is that it does not entirely ban using electronic devices while driving.
+Talking on the phone, using a phone’s navigation system, playing music, or using the phone for other activities is still not prohibited.
 Unlike other states, Texas stopped short of requiring all use of an electronic device while driving to be hands-free.
 The Texas law is also difficult to enforce as police officers are not allowed to take the phone from a driver as evidence of texting activity.

 Distracting Driving Causes and Statistics